Guy Smith (racing driver): Early career

 Born in Beverley, Smith started racing karts in 1986, becoming champion in the British Junior, Protrain Junior, and Scottish Open series a year later.
-In 1988 he was crowned Belgian Junior kart champion and in 1991 finished second in the Senior World Championship.
-In 1991 he entered his first car race, competing in the Formula First Winter Series, finishing second overall, competed in the New Zealand Formula Ford Championship, was CRG Factory Driver in karting, and was named McLaren Autosport Young Kartist of the Year.
+In 1988, he was crowned Belgian Junior kart champion and in 1991 finished second in the Senior World Championship.
+In 1991, he entered his first car race, competing in the Formula First Winter Series, finishing second overall, competed in the New Zealand Formula Ford Championship, was CRG Factory Driver in karting, and was named McLaren Autosport Young Kartist of the Year.
 In 1992 he entered Formula Vauxhall Junior, finishing second overall in the championship, with five wins, and in 1993, he entered the British Formula Ford series, once again finishing runner-up whilst also finishing fourth in the Formula Ford Festival, driving for the works Swift Racing Cars team in both series.

 For 1994, Smith moved to the British Formula Vauxhall Championship, finishing fourth overall, whilst also managing to finish sixth overall in the Formula Opel Lotus Nations Cup.
 1995 proved to be a breakthrough year, with Smith winning the British Formula Renault Championship, finishing fourth overall in the Formula Renault Eurocup (both times driving for Manor Motorsport) and as prize he received a day of testing a Williams FW17 Formula 1 car at Silverstone.
 In 1996, he made the switch to the British Formula 3, driving for Fortec Motorsport and winning his first race in the series, eventually finishing sixth overall.
 He also entered that year's Macau Grand Prix, finishing tenth for the TOM's team, and entered the Masters of Formula 3 race, failing to finish.

-He remained in the British Formula 3 Championship for 1997, but had a less successful year, finishing ninth overall, with an eighteenth place in the Masters of Formula 3, driving in both for DC Cook Motorsports.
+Smith remained in the British Formula 3 Championship for 1997, but had a less successful year, finishing ninth overall, with an eighteenth place in the Masters of Formula 3, driving in both for DC Cook Motorsports.
 He also made his debut in the FIA GT Championship, driving for the Cirtek Motorsport team in their GT2-class Saleen Mustang at the Spa 4 Hours, finishing 25th overall and 13th in class.
 In 1998 he moved to America to contest the Indy Lights series, driving for Johansson Motorsports, where he finished third in the Championship and was crowned 'Rookie of the Year' after taking two victories.
 He remained in the series for 1999, moving to Forsythe Racing, finishing fifth in the championship and testing a Champ Car for the first time.